['Specialized Industries']

 - Food Safety Modernization Act (FSMA): Implemented in 2011 to focus on preventing foodborne illness and provide authority to oversee and enforce food supply chains.
 Enforcement includes preventative controls for human and animal food, food production and growth, global supply chains, vulnerability protection, and sanitary transportation.

-- Sanitary Food Transportation Act: Implemented in 2005 prescribing sanitary transportation practices that ensures human and animal food transported by vehicle or rail is protected from harm or adulteration.
+- Sanitary Transportation Rule: Prescribes sanitary transportation practices that ensure human and animal food transported by vehicle or rail is protected from adulteration.

 Summary of requirements

-- Provide training regarding all aspects of safe food handling, preparation, and consumption.
+- Provide employee training regarding all aspects of safe food handling and preparation.

 ['Specialized Industries']